 Bank Identification Number (BIN)

 The first six to eight digits of the card number are called as the Bank Identification Number (BIN) or Issuer Identification Number (IIN).
+There is no direct way to know if a card number contains a six or an eight-digit BIN.

 Cancel a payment

 Note that cancelling a payment is not possible for transactions that have already been captured.
 In this case the merchant should initiate a refund to send funds back to a shopper.
-Captures, cancels, and refunds together are called modifications, since they modify the state of an authorised payment request.
+Captures, cancels, and refunds together are called modifications, because they modify the state of an authorised payment request.

 Capture (or Clearing and settlement)